josephhchen/SkinAI/README.md

 This project is proprietary and all rights are reserved by the authors.
 Unauthorized copying, distributions, or use of any part of this project is strictly prohibited.

 © 2024 Skin AI.
 All rights reserved.

+shoutout to dr. nwogu for being a goat prof